kfechter/kfechter/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently Living in Delhi Township, Ohio.
 After 5 years of full time work, and an additional 2 of co-op work, I left my Site Reliability Engineering position to pursue a career at Intel Corporation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I worked with PowerShell and TeamCity, and had a brief stint working with AWS.
 Before transitioning into the DevOps/SRE role, I was formerly a Software Engineer (ASP .NET MVC, C#) at the same company.
-My resume can be found on [Google Drive](https://drive.google.com/open?id=1SzQw_9FmnZ_4mQ8AgT9UX7e4CGwc9_7mmHsJlqcZcPU)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prior to my graduation and full-time employment, I worked in various industries during my co-op and as an intern.
 Starting with healthcare, I worked at Cincinnati Children's, researching how genetic mutations affect medical treatment.
 I helped write a genetics analysis system in Perl, as well as [assisting with publishing a paper on the subject](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4119178/).
 I then worked as a research co-op at the company I currently work for.
 In that position I worked on a Python script to analyze excel sheets of clinical trial data.
 I interned breifly at Strap LLC, where I worked on writing Go unit tests for a wearble data analytics platform.
 Then my last job before transitioning to full time was MedaCheck, where I worked on the Python and Android applications for the medication adherence platform.